 Cumulative impact analysis of wetland effects considers wetland loss and habitat conversion at a watershed scale currently and within the reasonable and foreseeable future.
 Loss of wetland habitat due to wetland fill would be compensated through wetland mitigation banking, resulting in no cumulative wetland impacts.
 Loss of wetland functions and values from forested wetland clearing would be compensated for at the discretion of the USACE engineer.
 Forested wetland conversion for this project would take place across two watersheds.
-A total of 0.04 acres of proposed forested wetland clearing would occur in Wilson Lake-Shoal Creek (0603000505) comprising 0.001 percent of mapped forested wetland swithin the watershed, and 0.85 acres of proposed forested wetland clearing would occur in Tennessee River-Cypress Creek (0603000506), comprising about 0.03 percent of mapped forested wetlands within the watershed.
+A total of 0.04 acres of proposed forested wetland clearing would occur in Wilson Lake-Shoal Creek (0603000505) comprising 0.001 percent of mapped forested wetland clearing would occur in Tennessee River-Cypress Creek (0603000506), comprising about 0.03 percent of mapped forested wetlands within the watershed.